adefreitas/argonaut/README.md

 go run .
 ```

-Rembmer to set your path like
+Remember to set your path like

 ```
 export GOPATH=/home/${USER}/GO